The best cache plugins to speed up your WordPress sites and where I would use them!

 2. Swift Performance (FREE & PAID)

-- FREE free is the best free cache plugin out there (along with LiteSpeed Cache).
+- Swift FREE is the most full-featured free cache plugin out there (along with LiteSpeed Cache).

 - PAID version has even more incredible features.
+(Many that nobody else even thought of.)
 Works great.

 - I recommend Swift free for sites below 400 pages and/or fewer than 10k hits/month.
 Above that, you should use the pro version.